How to Support Foster Children and Foster Care in Virginia Without Fostering

 Become a Mentor to a Foster Child

-Mentoring programs, such as those provided by the Virginia Mentoring Partnership, for example, involve a mentor who will be assigned to a foster child who requires a role model.
-It can be for a long time, and most mentors state that it is gratifying to know that you have positively changed a child’s life.
+Mentoring programs, such as those provided by the Virginia Mentoring Partnership, for example, involve a mentor assigned to a foster child who requires a role model.
+It can last a long time, and most mentors agree that it is gratifying to know that you have positively impacted a child’s life.

 Advocate for Foster Care Reform and Awareness

-Children and families in Virginia or other state foster care are not exempt from system failures.
+Children and families in Virginia or other states' foster care are not exempt from system failures.
 Some of the issues include a lack of adequate foster homes, inadequate funding for the programs, and a lack of sufficient mental health care.
-Advocating for change is another great way to help foster care without fostering.
-Tell people what is going wrong for foster kids and urge local authorities to improve it.
+Advocating for change is another effective way to support foster care without directly fostering.
+Inform people about the issues affecting foster children and encourage local authorities to address them.

 Here are some ways to engage: You may attend public forums, meet your local representatives, or contribute to organizations that support foster children, such as the Virginia Alliance of Child and Family Agencies.
 The more people who are aware and campaigning for changes in the foster care system, the better for the children in that system.